• Skip to main content

 Go to Recipe Go to Video Print Recipe

-You might have realized I love pasta after trying some of my other favorite vegan pasta recipes (like my Lemon One Pot Pasta and Cashew Mac & Cheese ) ... but once fall hits I'm also a pumpkin recipe freak.
+You might have realized I love pasta after trying some of my other favorite vegan pasta recipes (like my Lemon One Pot Pasta and Cashew Mac & Cheese), but once fall hits I'm also a pumpkin recipe freak.

 Jump to:

-• Healthy Vegan Pumpkin Pasta
+• Is Vegan Pumpkin Pasta Healthy?

 • 📖 Recipe